fed21/the-price-of-validity/README.md

 # How to start project
 * Clone the repository
+* Execute in command line prompt, in the repository

+        pip install -r requirements.txt

 * Open start.ipynb file
 * Execute each code block in "Initial stuff" section setting number of hosts
 * Execute preferred code block in "Create Topology" choosing between "Random Topology" or "Powerlaw Topology"
 * Execute code block in "Generate docker-compose file"
 * Execute code block in "Docker Compose Up" choosing between the two supported algorithm: Spanning-Tree or WildFire
 * Execute code block in "Start query"
+* In order to get results on dependability attributes run:

+        python get_data.py